 Our pages chronicle the long history of processed food, chemistry in World War II internment camps, the secrets of alchemy, the history behind climate engineering, and even why General “Stonewall” Jackson thought he heard delightful music as his arm was being sawn off.

-Our magazine reaches over 17,000 people and is read by scientists, teachers, historians of science, and anyone with an interest in science and its history.
+Our magazine reaches more than 17,000 people and is read by scientists, teachers, historians of science, and anyone with an interest in science and its history.

 Our contributors include scientists, journalists, historians of science, art historians, and CHF’s own staff members.
 We welcome submission queries.